kayleecragg/kayleecragg/README.md

 ### Hi there 👋

 My name is Kaylee and I'm a computer science student from Australia.
-Here's some info about me!

-⚡ Work experience:

-Incoming Cloud & Engineering intern at Deloitte - [Melbourne.
-Summer 2023]

-🌱 Interests:

-- Automation and Machine Learning.

-💬 Reach me by email, or discord! kayleeanncragg08@gmail.com | kaylee#0495

 <!--
 **kayleecragg/kayleecragg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.